open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 Every model in Cadence has a forward facing direction, typically the direction the miniature is facing but if this is not obvious you should agree with your opponent or mark a point on the model's base.
 By extension there is also an opposite backwards facing for the model.

-In addition a model divides the battlefield into two zones: it's front and rear arcs.
-Draw a line through the center of your model at a right angle to the forward facing, everything in front of that line is considered the front arc with everything behind that line considered the rear arc.
-A model or object is in the front arc if any part of it is within the front arc.
+In addition a model divides the battlefield around it into 4 zones, 90 degree arcs around the center of the model.
+The front 90 degree arc is centered on the models forward facing, the rear arc aligned to the rear facing, and the left and right arcs to the left and right of the model.
+To determine which arc a model or unit is in it is always considered in the front-most possible arc, if a model or unit is partially in more than one arc the front arc takes priority, the left and right arcs take the next priority, with the rear arc being the lowest priority.

 ### Weapons